The PTC Arbortext Layout Developer Formatting Object Model (FOM)

 Describe information types that aren't already provided by the JavaScript library, such as colors, lengths, rules, and fonts.

-Please refer to the Formatting Object Model Reference for full definitions of the objects in the FOM and their methods, properties, and constants.
+Formatting Object Model Reference for full definitions of the objects in the FOM and their methods, properties, and constants.

 The edited source feature of Arbortext Styler provides an external interface into PTC ALD that Arbortext Styler can use to communicate with the Formatting Object Model.
 Adding code based on FOM object definitions to a .style file will enable the stylesheet to directly interrogate objects, both reading and changing properties, and execute JavaScript code fragments when it is processed.